ObraDev/unity-simplesaveload/README.md

 ` private LocalStorageManager storageManager; `

-   - You will not need to attach the script manually or add any other code, the reference should work on its own like that.
+   - You can now add this code to the Start() function of your script:

+     ` storageManager = LocalStorageManager.Instance; `

 Now we are already prepared to use the system and save any data, here's all the functions you can use: